Is your home your palace or a monkey on the back?

 Whilst you are investigating interest rates, do not overlook the mortgage fees.
-Most of the mortgages come packed along with charges of all kind.
+Most of the mortgages come packed along with charges of all kinds.
 Some of the common charges applied on a mortgage loan are adviser fees, mortgage broker fees, arrangement fees, valuation fees, and many more.

-So, before closing you must be provided with a good estimate of the fees charged.
+So, before closing, you must be provided with a good estimate of the fees charged.
 Always ask your provider to review what the charges are for, and accordingly, see if it’s possible to negotiate a lower price.

 Saving too Little for a Down Payment

 If you don’t have a down payment stashed, then you’ll perhaps sink all your prospects of getting a mortgage loan.
 After being bitten by a fall in the house sales, most of the providers shy away from giving mortgages, especially to those who bring nothing to their table.

 Likewise, most of the mortgage providers expect you to have a down payment even before they agree for a mortgage.

 Typically, if your deposit is large enough, then you’re likely to have access to better interest rates.
 Yes, saving a huge deposit is always easier said than done, so if you’re a first-time buyer then it’s better to seek professional assistance.

 This is one of the biggest mistakes that an individual makes while taking out a mortgage loan.
 By simply signing on those dotted lines without even understanding what mortgage you’re entitled to, you could end up losing your house.

 You may think that you’ve hit a jackpot by signing for standard variable rate mortgage, and you’ll probably be fine for some initial years, whilst the rate is fixed and low.
 But, when it’ll be set to the present market rate, then that affordable monthly payment could turn into a horrifying nightmare.